 So, what do you do when your little one is having a full-on meltdown every time you want to leave them at daycare or even the room for a few minutes?
 Here are a few tips for getting through this phase.

 - Keep your goodbye short and sweet.
 Whether you’re dropping off your kid at daycare or with your parents, make sure your goodbyes are short and sweet.
 Leaving them is like ripping off a bandaid — the quicker you do it, the shorter it will hurt in the long run.
-Reassure them that you’re coming back shortly and that you leaving them isn’t for them to worry about.
+Reassure them you’re coming back shortly and that you leaving isn’t a big deal.
+Also, a quick goodbye doesn’t mean it shouldn’t be super affectionate.
+(Pile on those kisses and hugs, but quickly.)
 And whatever you do, try not to show your own anxiety about leaving them.
 Kids easily pick up on emotions.
 If they feel that you’re upset or sad, that will only upset them more.

 - Acknowledge their anxiety… but don’t give in.
 It’s important to hold space for your child’s feelings.
 Separation anxiety is a very upsetting experience for them.
 When they’re sobbing or screaming at bedtime, comfort them and let them know that you’re close by.
 Having said that, do your best to resist indulging them.
 No more songs, games, or book reading.
 That will only create bad habits, causing them to think, “Well, if I keep crying at bedtime, I get more time to play.”
 Keep this interaction comforting, yes, but also short and sweet.